enrico200165/DataScienceJHUGettingAndCleaningDataProject/README.md

 # Objectives
 To demonstrate your ability to collect, work with, and clean a data set by producing a tidy data set starting from an untidy data set.

-The originary data for the untidy data set, descriptions of those data are available at:A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones the data actually used for this task are available at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The originary data for the untidy data set and descriptions of the data are available at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+the data actually used for this task are available at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip